fjcalzado/Asynchronous-Javascript/readme.md

 - **Scenario 1** is neither concurrent nor parallel.
 It is just a sequential execution, each task at a time.
 - **Scenarios 2**, **3** and **4** depicts concurrency implemented under different techniques:
-  - **Scenario 3** illustrates how concurrency can be achieved with a single core.
+  - **Scenario 3** illustrates how concurrency can be achieved with a single thread.
 Slices of each tasks are interleaved to keep progress on both.
 This is possible as long as tasks can be decomposed into simpler subtasks.
   - **Scenarios 2** and **4** draw parallelism using multiple threads where tasks or subtasks run in parallel at the exact same time.
 While threads of **2** are sequential, interleaving is applied in **4**.

 # CPU-Bound vs I/O-Bound Operations